 "Part of the challenge is really forcing yourself to step back and re-evaluate what you're trying to do and how you're trying to do it," said Schenck Business Solutions' chief information officer/chief technology officer James Tarala.
 "And does that even make sense anymore, given the new features that are available?"

-Users had a number of innovative approaches to the problem of data growth, whether consolidating storage servers, implementing higher density systems, adding faster connectivity, automating management, fine tuning a
+Users had a number of innovative approaches to the problem of data growth, whether consolidating storage servers, implementing higher density systems, adding faster connectivity, automating management, fine tuning a tiered storage system or just trying to maximize utilization on what systems they already had.

 The trick, though it may seem paradoxical, is "being able to consolidate at the same time that you are expanding," according to Charles Shepard, lead systems engineer for MGM Mirage in Las Vegas.